Page links: Home page, Spring bulbs Ordering procedure FAQs

 much strength in the sun in January and February, which is their flowering

-period.
-Bluebells should be planted as deeply as possible, 6 ins being the
+Bluebells should be planted as deeply as possible, 4 ins being the

 minimum, and more if possible.
 In nature they are often found over a foot

 beneath the surface of the soil.
-Snowdrops should be planted between 4 and 6
+Snowdrops should be planted between 2 and 4 inches deep.

 they have been growing, as that part of the stem that has been in the soil is